WaylonWalker/waylonwalker.com/pages/blog/trying-obsidian.md

 ## I miss my gqap

-There are still some vim features like `gqap` that I use constantly to reflow long lines into readable paragraphs no matter where I open them that I cannot find a way to do in obsidian, and I miss it. ## Recent Posts.
+There are still some vim features like [[vim-gq]] that I use constantly to reflow long lines into readable paragraphs no matter where I open them that I cannot find a way to do in obsidian, and I miss it. ## Recent Posts.